Tiny Forest West Pymble

 We are using plant species found within the Sydney Turpentine-Ironbark Forest (STIF), a Critically Endangered Ecological Community.

 Council’s nursery is providing approximately 980 native plants and the Indigo Native Nursery are providing a further 490 native species.
-Nursery volunteers have propagated and cared for these seedlings collected from local populations.
-Ensuring the Tiny Forest is suited to Ku-ring-gai’s conditions and the continuation of wild plants.
+Nursery volunteers have propagated these seedlings collected from local populations.
+This ensures the Tiny Forest is suited to Ku-ring-gai’s conditions and the continuation of wild plants.

 Get involved